Contact and Visiting

 Contact: The best way to contact me is by Email.

-Please do NOT contact me by telephone, unless it is an emergency.
-My telephone will not accept international calls, calls from withheld numbers, or texts -- and I am deaf anyway , so don't hear the phone and have difficulty hearing certain tones.
+Please do NOT contact me by telephone, unless it is an emergency, as I am deaf.
+My telephone will not accept international calls, calls from withheld numbers, or texts.
+I probably won't hear the phone anyway.

 Directions: Morrich Highland Ponies is located on a farm called Miller's Place on Hunting Hill, Fendom, Tain IV19 1PE, Easter Ross.
 The stud is not easy to find without directions even though it is only 2 miles from the main A9 trunk road going north (coloured green in the left hand bottom corner of the map below).